huyptruong/stack_exchange_elt/workinglog.md

 ## Next step
 * Develop a proof of concept for the entire analytics pipeline: extract data into a preferred data format, save the data source into s3, connect athena to it for querying, and finally connect Tableau to athena for visualization.
+  * ✅ Got the code for scraping data as JSON and uploading it to s3.
+  * ❓ I'm not sure how to efficiently do the partition in s3.
+Do I need to rewrite my code ```webscrape_and_s3upload.py```?
+The concept of partition sounds very much like creating a bunch of folders for storing data on different days.
+  * ❓ My problem right now is I don't know what to do: json -> parquet, then do query in Athena?
+    * I can already connect Tableau to s3 https://help.tableau.com/current/pro/desktop/en-us/examples_amazons3.htm.
+    * Memory could be a huge issue too.
+Even though data are not stored locally, my machine must have been "holding" the data while scraping the web.
+I'm thinking my RAM.
+So an obvious question is whether my laptop's RAM can hold a lot of data.
+      * Maybe that's why we introduce the concept of partitioning.
+      * Or we could just run the code on the cloud and push everything else up there.
 * Automation: Use Lambda or Airflow to trigger dbt runs and automate workflows.
+  * ❓Why is there a need for Airflow?
+Why can't we do everything in AWS?
+* **Learn more about dbt**
+* **Experiment the difference between parquet and csv**
+* **Review the idea of partition from the DE specialization on Coursera**
 ## More on data type (from Bobby)

 When comparing Parquet to CSV, Parquet generally offers several advantages, particularly for large-scale data processing, analytics, and storage.
 Here’s a breakdown of the key differences and advantages of Parquet over CSV: